Tyler-Chi/Amazon_Review_EDA_Modeling/README.md

 I'm specifically interested in where the 1* ratings are coming from, whether it is from a small proportion primarily giving low ratings, or a large proportion on average giving higher ratings -- but sometimes giving lower ratings.
 Because I'm looking at average ratings per reviewers, I want to focus on reviewers who gave between 5 and 15 reviews.
 These will be called "active reviewers".
 Looking at the average rating of a reviewer who has only given 1 or 2 reviews might not produce a meaningful average rating, and looking at reviewers who gave dozens of reviews might not be representation of the reviewer population.

+It looks like for the most part, active reviewers who are giving 1* ratings still have reasonably high average ratings.
+That being said, it seems like there are a fair amount of active reviewers who have quite low average ratings.
 ![1StarReviewSources](./Readme_Images/1_star_source.png)

+## Modeling
+Because the vast majority of reviews given on Amazon are high ratings (4* and 5*), I am most interested in looking at where the 1* reviews are coming from - specifically the average rating of the giver.
+I would definitely look closer at a 1* review that came from someone who gives generally positive reviews, than someone who gives generally negative reviewers.

+I used a handful of NLP models to try predicting the reviewer average rating, treating this as a regression problem.
+In general, the models have fairly low R2 scores (peaking at ~0.045), meaning that there is a very weak signal.
+BERT-CNN models seemed to perform the best, and I am currently still trying to improve performance through hyperparameter tuning, and modifying the network architecture.

 <!-- https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/ -->